Qovery/Replibyte/README.md

 <p align="center"> <img src="assets/RepliByte_.png" alt="replibyte logo"/> </p>

 <h3 align="center">The Simplest Way To Synchronize Your Cloud Databases</h3>
-<p align="center">Replibyte is a standalone application to replicate your cloud databases </br>from one place to the other while hiding sensitive data 🕵️‍♂️</p>
+<p align="center">Replibyte is an application to replicate your cloud databases </br>from one place to the other while hiding sensitive data 🕵️‍♂️</p>

 <p align="center">
 <img src="https://img.shields.io/badge/stability-work_in_progress-lightgrey.svg?style=flat-square" alt="work in progress badge">